 There are 928 cabins aboard Explorer Dream including Interior, Oceanview, and Balcony Staterooms, as well as Palace and Palace Deluxe Suites, Palace Penthouse and Palace Villa.

-The Palace is an elegant “ship-within-a-ship” boutique enclave with more than 40 suites with chic Italian decor including 2 Palace Villas and VIP facilities like its own swimming pool, dining venues, and lounge.
+The Palace is an elegant "ship-within-a-ship" boutique shopping enclave with 40+ suites with chic Italian decor including 2 Palace Villas and VIP facilities like its own swimming pool, dining venues, and lounge.
 Guests can sample signature European and Asian specialties in the Palace Restaurant.
-The dedicated team of Dream Butlers offers unparalleled expertise and highest level of hospitality.
+The dedicated team of Dream Butlers offers unparalleled expertise and the highest level of hospitality.